Skip to content

 B shape: (6, 6)

-For this basic demonstration, we just use a brute-force decoder, that will use a lookup-table for decoding each syndrome in superposition:
+For this basic demonstration, we use a brute force decoder that uses a lookup table for decoding each syndrome in superposition:

 def _to_int(binary_array):